dash14/v-network-graph-docs/docs/examples/appearance.md

 The markers shown above can only be displayed at the terminate point of an edge.
-To place any object except at the terminate point of an edge, it can be achieved by applying `slot` for displaying labels.
+Placing an object besides the endpoint of an edge can be achieved by using an `"edge-overlay"` slot.
 In the following example, a triangle toward the target is displayed at the center of the edge.